timelinize/timelinize/README.md

 ## License

 This project is licensed with AGPL.
-I chose this license because I do not want others to make proprietary or commercial software using this package.
-The point of this project is liberation of and control over one's own, personal data, and I want to ensure that this project won't be used in anything that would perpetuate the walled garden dilemma we already face today.
+I chose this license because I do not want others, especially companies, to make proprietary or commercial software using this package.
+The point of this project is liberation of and control over one's own personal data, and I want to ensure that this project won't perpetuate or exacerbate the walled garden problem we already face today.
 Even if the future of this project ever has proprietary source code, I can ensure it will stay aligned with my values and the project's original goals.